foundersandcoders/api-workshop/01-request-response.md

-## The request-reponse pattern
+## Request and response

 ### The pattern
-The request-response pattern is central to making API requests.
-Luckily it's pretty simple to grasp.
+Request/response is a pattern that's central to making API requests.
+Luckily it's fairly simple to grasp.

+![client-server-image](https://developer.mozilla.org/files/4291/client-server.png)

 A familiar example of request and reponse is when you open your browser, type in a url and hit enter.
-What you're doing is opening a connection between your browser and some domain.
-The server at that address processes your request and replies with any data (files, images etc) associated with the address you specified.
+What you're doing is opening a connection between your browser (the client) and some domain (the server).
+The server at that address processes your request and replies with any data (files, images etc) associated with the address you specified in your request.
+You will learn how to construct requests shortly.

-An API request does the same kind of thing.
-It opens a connection between a client (your code running in the browser) and a server, and makes a request.
+An API request also opens a connection between a client (your code running in the browser) and a server, and makes a request.
 It even uses an HTTP url, just like you use in your browser address bar.
 The server responds with data, which might be information about the weather, pictures of cats or links to news articles.

-![client-server-image](https://developer.mozilla.org/files/4291/client-server.png)

 ### The request object
 An API request is an object, and you create one by calling the XMLHttpRequest constructor.